dimi309/small3d/README.md

 - MacOS (OpenGL)
 - Linux (OpenGL - Tested on Debian, Ubuntu and Fedora)
 - Android (OpenGL ES 2.0)
 - iOS (OpenGL ES 2.0 - Extremely backwards compatible.
 It can run on iOS 9.3 and Android 4.2)

----
-**NOTE**

-I am aware that OpenGL and OpenGL ES have been deprecated by Apple in favour of Metal.
+*I am aware that OpenGL and OpenGL ES have been deprecated by Apple in favour of Metal.
 This was one of the reasons [I was also maintaining a Vulkan renderer in the past](https://github.com/dimi309/small3d/releases/tag/1.8015.last.vulkan), which was also running on Apple devices via MoltenVK.
 I was hoping that, in the near future, I could use Vulkan exclusively across all platforms.
 However,